-If you have a life insurance policy or income protection, you probably know exactly what it is for and that you can make a claim should you be injured or otherwise unable to work.
+If you have a life insurance or income protection policy, you probably know that you can make a claim should you become injured, seriously ill, or otherwise unable to work.

 Some people may have income protection or life insurance without even realising it.
 Limited life insurance and income protection benefits are sometimes provided by banks as part of a credit card bundle.